 Schrader’s script for First Reformed is full of righteous anger at the mess man has left for future generations but his direction is subtle and rather austere.
 Rarely does the camera move in the first half of the film.
 As the film progresses and Reverend Toller begins to lose his grip on the light within, the film becomes much more daring visually, including one stunning moment between Mary and the reverend.
 The similarities to Taxi Driver even appear in Schrader’s direction, especially when Toller pours Pepto-Bismol into his whiskey, the camera slowly zooming in on the unusual mixture in manner eerily reminiscent of Travis Bickle staring into a fizzing glass of Alka Seltzer.

 First Reformed is a haunting, powerful work of drama from Paul Schrader.
 It’s vitally relevant to today’s world but has a quality that will endure.
-Schrader puts his character on a collision course between the promises of faith and tragic realities of world in environmental decay.
+Schrader puts his character on a collision course between the promises of faith and the tragic realities of world in environmental decay.
 First Reformed will endure as a fascinating companion piece to Taxi Driver, one impeccably crafted and acted film that challenges its characters and its audience.
 When it’s all said and done, you’ll be left asking yourself over and over and over – Can God forgive us for what we’ve done to this world?